docktie/docktie/readme.md

 ```
 is the script name which works for symbolic links too.
 This makes maintenance easier and can be automated later.

-Now on the utils kernel side `utils/kernel/core`, a corresponding config is also expected and sourced/included.
+Now on the utils kernel side `lib/kernel/core.bash.inc`, except for docktie_cli, a corresponding config is
-So `utils/shell` MUST have a corresponding `utils/kernel/conf/shell.conf`.
+also expected and sourced/included.
+So `utils/bin/artisan` MUST have a corresponding `etc/docktie/utils/artisan.conf`.

 ## Utils Example
 For a concrete example, say you want to add a `psql` util located on `postgres` container/service.